epfl-dlab/transformers-CFG/README.md

     # Define prompt
     prompts = [
         'The text says, "The animal is a dog."
-The answer is obvious.'
+The answer is obvious. ' ]
-    ]

     # Tokenize prompt